 Another cultural barrier to Native achievement in the primary and secondary school system is language.
-There is agreement among educators, supported by considerable research, that Native students lag far behind in acquiring English language skills and that this lack of proficiency constitutes one of their greatest handicaps in school.
+There is agreement among educators, supported by considerable research, that Native students lag far behind in acquiring English language skills and that this lack of proficiency consttitutes one of their greatest handicaps in school.
 The Indian Affairs Educational Field Handbook reports a direct relationship between a second language handicap and non-promotion percentage in Federal Schools.
 The Task Force on Native Education in Alberta stated: "It is generally agreed that the language handicap is prevalent among the majority of Metis students, especially in Northern regions."
 Hatt reported in a study of La La Biche, Alberta, in 1967, that teachers in that community estimated that 61 per cent of the Metis children had language difficulties.
-The second community is stimated that 61 per cent of the Metis children had language difficulties.